koboldunderlord/ArcadeArcanumForTwine/README.md

 An example is provided with instructions on a way to use the library.

+## Licensing

-Licensing: Any usage of this library must attribute usage back to this repository and author, and must follow any licensing restrictions per the Arcade Arcanum project.
+Any usage of this library must attribute usage back to this repository and author, and must follow any licensing restrictions per the Arcade Arcanum project.
+It's ok to use this in commercial projects as long as you attribute it back to me!

 Example attribution: